How your money performs smarter with Ally smart savings tools

 Let’s go back a bit further — how did this idea first come about?

-Sonia: It really started back when we first launched Ally Bank and the brand — we wanted to truly be a financial ally to our customers.
-So, with our branchless bank and our first offering — an online savings account with a competitive interest rate and no outrageous fees — we focused our efforts on streamlining our customers' banking experience.
+Fraher: It really started back when we first launched Ally Bank and the brand — we wanted to truly be a financial ally to our customers.
+So, with our branchless bank and our first offering — a savings account with a competitive interest rate and no outrageous fees — we focused our efforts on streamlining our customers' banking experience.
 We offered live, 24/7 customer service and none of the confusing jargon that’s so common in banking.

 Customers flocked to us from traditional banks — especially in the past few years, as interest rates have been on the rise.
 We’re very proud of our tradition of being a “disruptor” in the industry, and we also recognize that interest rates are cyclical: They rise and they fall.
 So, we challenged ourselves to think about what should be next for our customers beyond just a great rate.

-So, like Sonia said, we asked ourselves: How can we go beyond interest rate to add value to our savings account?
+So, like Fraher said, we asked ourselves: How can we go beyond interest rate to add value to our savings account?

 Once we saw the pattern, we realized that organization was a huge barrier toward saving.
 People couldn’t organize their financial lives in a seamless way — there was no easy way for them to keep track of everything.
 A lot of people were just doing mental math.
 They had one savings account and were keeping track of separate goals in their heads or in spreadsheets.
 And it was causing them to feel stressed and overwhelmed.